-Biology S1/S2
+Biology S1/S2 (REQUIRED)

-Grades: 9-10

-Prerequisites: None; 9 th graders who took Algebra 1 and
+Prerequisites: None; 9th graders who took Algebra 1 and

 passed with a B or Better

-Credit: 1.0 credit of Science

 This course is designed to prepare students for introductory college level biology courses.
 It focuses on molecular biology including the following topics: biochemistry, cells, cellular transport, cellular reproduction, genetics, evolution, and human impact.